ThanhNguyxn/cursor-init/CONTRIBUTING.md

 **Add a template to `rules.json`** — our community-driven registry!

 This file contains URLs to cursor rules from around the internet.
-When users run `cursor-init list`, they see templates from this file.
+When users run `cursor-setup list`, they see templates from this file.

 You don't need to write any Python code.
 Just add a URL and description!